 Sales are recognized on the accrual basis at the time test results are reported, which approximates when services are provided.
 Services are provided to certain patients covered by various third-party payer programs including various managed care organizations, as well as the Medicare and Medicaid programs.
 Billings for services under third-party payer programs are included in sales net of allowances for contractual discounts and allowances for differences between the amounts billed and estimated program payment amounts.
 Adjustments to the estimated payment amounts based on final settlement with the programs are recorded upon settlement as an adjustment to revenue.
-In 2006, 2005 and 2004, approximately 20% of the Company's revenues were derived from tests performed for the beneficiaries of the Medicare and Medicaid programs.
+In 2007, 2006 and 2005, approximately 18.3%, 19.9% and 20.3%, respectively, of the Company's revenues were derived directly from the Medicare and Medicaid programs.
 The Company has capitated agreements with certain managed care customers and recognizes related revenue based on a predetermined monthly contractual rate for each member of the managed care plan regardless of the number or cost of services provided by the Company.
-In 2006, 2005 and 2004, approximately 4% of the Company's revenues were derived from these capitated agreements.
+In 2007, 2006 and 2005, approximately 4% of the Company's revenues were derived from such capitated agreements.